pixeldoc2000/Marlin/README.md

 B1_ABL_HIGH_RES | If you have added an ABL sensor (BL Touch or other) and you want a higher res on the bed probing because of slightly more warping and are happy to pay a small time penalty at the start of each print then this is for you.
 This does a 4 x 4 probe.
 B1_ABL_SUPER_RES | If you have added an ABL sensor (BL Touch or other) and you want an incredibly high res probe of the bed and are willing to wait a few minutes extra at the start of each print then this is for you.
 This does a 5 x 5 probe.
 B1_UBL_INSANE_RES | READ ME FIRST!!!
 This branch is strictly in beta.
 Before you even think about using it you must make sure that you are using this mount for your BL touch and not the stock one: https://www.thingiverse.com/thing:4564987.
 If you try to use it with the stock mount and the nozzle crashes into the bed then you can't say I didn't warn you.
 This branch has been designed to help people who have very warped beds (such as the B1 unit I have).
 Many printers in this range ship like this and many people will just use a glass bed to overcome it.
 However, I really enjoy the adhesion properties of the SSS bed and therefore wanted to be able to use it, hence this branch was born.
 The branch uses UBL instead of ABL which basically means that a highly detailed probe of 15 x 15 points is taken on a once off basis and then three points are sampled before each print just to check whether that mesh has changed orientation at all.
 The results on my bed were remarkable.
 For detailed usage instructions please follow the gist located here: https://gist.github.com/looxonline/eaa426a1be67148f1cf6242e0e8efbcb
-B1_ABL_SFS | Coming soon...
+B1_ABL_SFS | On hold due to lack of a meaningful userbase.

 ![Step1](/step1_branch.png)

 Once you have selected a branch you will have access to the source code (Marlin only) as well as the compiled binary file (the firmware that you need to put on your SD card) for that branch.
-Most of you will not care about the source code and are here for the compiled firmware but I made the source available anyways.
+Many of you will not care about the source code and are here for the compiled firmware but I made the source available anyways.
 To download the firmware for Marlin simply follow the steps in the next pictues.

 ![Step2](/step2_firmware.png)

 ![Step2](/step3_download.png)

-To download the TFT firmware simply locate the TFT zip file in the root directory and download it.
+For printers that use a spearate CPU on the TFT such as the B1, locate the TFT zip file in the root directory and download it.
 Instructions on how to install both follow.

 ## Using the Firmware